Long-lived multilevel coherences and spin-1 dynamics encoded in the rotational states of ultracold molecules: Introduction

 Ultracold polar molecules possess vibrational, rotational, and hyperfine degrees of freedom which form a vast, low-energy, and experimentally accessible Hilbert space.
 With sufficient control, this complexity offers many avenues for developing quantum technologies \cite{Cornish2024} and exploring fundamental physics \cite{DeMille2024}.
 A particularly attractive degree of freedom is the ladder of rotational states.
 These states have long radiative lifetimes, are easily coupled with microwave radiation, and support controllable dipolar interactions.
 Therefore, they can be used to encode models of quantum magnetism \cite{Barnett2006, Gorshkov2011, Hazzard2013, Mukherjee2024SUN}, synthetic dimensions \cite{Sundar2018, Sundar2019, Feng2022, Cohen2024}, and qudits \cite{Albert2020, Wang2020Qudits, Sawant2020}.
-However, for these applications it is crucial to decouple these internal degrees of freedom from the external environmental \cite{Langen2024}.
+However, for these applications it is crucial to decouple the internal degrees of freedom from external environmental perturbations and noise \cite{Langen2024}.

-To date, rotational states of molecules have been used to study various spin-1/2 systems \cite{Yan2013, Li2023, christakis2023} and to encode qubits that can be prepared in maximally entangled Bell states \cite{Bao2023Entanglement, Holland2023Entanglement, Picard2024Entangelement, RuttleyHepworth2024EntanglementArxiv}.
-Extending these studies beyond two-level systems is an outstanding challenge, primarily due to the coherence times that can be achieved for rotational state superpositions.
-Protocols such as dynamical decoupling \cite{Haeberlen1968NMR, Viola2003DynamicalDecoupling} can extend these coherence times for two-level systems, but these protocols are not easily generalised to $n$-level systems \cite{Yuan2022QuditDynamicalDecoupling,Silva2024QutritDynamicalDecoupling}.
+To date, rotational states of molecules have been used to study various spin-1/2 systems \cite{Yan2013, Li2023, christakis2023} and to encode qubits that can be prepared in maximally entangled Bell states \cite{Bao2023Entanglement, Holland2023Entanglement, Picard2024Entangelement, Ruttley2025Entanglement}.
+Extending these studies beyond two-level systems is an outstanding challenge, primarily due to the difficulty in realising long coherence times for rotational-state superpositions.
+Protocols such as dynamical decoupling \cite{Haeberlen1968NMR, Viola2003DynamicalDecoupling} can extend these coherence times for two-level systems, but are not easily generalised to $n$-level systems \cite{Yuan2022QuditDynamicalDecoupling,Silva2024QutritDynamicalDecoupling}.